Equality, Diversity and Inclusion Strategy

 Data review

 Data are provided by the Clearing House in Clinical Psychology each year.
 These show the profile, in terms of equal opportunities, of all applicants to the Lancaster DClinPsy at each stage of the admissions process: application, written task and selection event.
 We can see the profile of those who accepted places.
-A review of the data for the 2022 intake can be found in the online handbook.
+A review of the current data can be found in the online handbook.
 This data is used to highlight areas where we can improve in relation to inclusive selections and admissions.

-Many selectors are Clinical Psychologists, which is not a diverse group in terms of the nine equality strands identified within the Equality Act, 2010.
+Many selectors are Clinical Psychologists, which is not a diverse group in terms of the nine protected characteristics identified within the Equality Act, 2010.
 There is a danger that applicants similar to selectors will be privileged and steps are taken to mitigate against this possibility.
 Applicants are rated using a competency-based framework and all selectors are trained in its use each year.
 Current trainees are full members of selection panels, alongside clinical psychologists and a member of the staff team.
 Members of Learning Together NorthWest Ltd (a local training consultancy which works to build awareness of learning disabilities), are part of the selection process, as are members of the public involvement network associated with the programme (LUPIN).
 Selectors rate applicants on a number of competencies, available on our website.

 In 2022 we surveyed our selectors’ demographic details: – 16% of our selectors were male, and 3% non-binary/third gender; 1% were transgender; 11% were non-heterosexual; 13% were disabled under the Equality Act; 41% had lived experience of mental health difficulties; 30% came from an economically deprived background; and 4% were Asian, 3% mixed ethnicity and 1% Black.
 Increasing, the diversity of our selection panels is a priority.
 In 2017 and 2018, selection panels were audio recorded as quality assurance to mitigate against any impact of unconscious bias.
 In 2020 and 2021 we approached EDI leads from local NHS Trusts and other organisations to engage potential selectors from the global majority.
 This is an ongoing process and will inform selector training in future years.

-7. Widening participation in the Programme
+6. Widening participation in the Programme

 Public involvement

 In 2008, the LUPIN group was established to facilitate the influence of service users and carers on the activities of the Lancaster DClinPsy.
-Since then, LUPIN members have had an important role in shaping teaching and selection procedures.
+Since then, LUPIN members have had an important role in shaping learning and selection procedures.
 Their role in supporting research is developing and LUPIN members have been invited to all programme Development and Implementation Groups as full members.

 Flexible working patterns for trainees